 The OFA continued to provide agency financial statements, as well as reporting of provincial debt, derivatives and investments.
-As in past years, the OFA's 2013-14 Financial Statements received an unqualified opinion from the Office of the Auditor General.
-As part of the audit of the Province's Public Accounts, the Office of the Auditor General audits the OFA's financial reporting of the Province's debt and interest on debt.
-The 2014-15 Public Accounts audit is currently on-going, the 2013-14 audit in keeping with the past years, did not identify any material issues.
+As in past years, the OFA's 2012-13 Financial Statements received an unqualified opinion from the Office of the Auditor General.
+The Auditor General's annual review of the OFA's financial reporting of the Province's debt and interest on debt continued to be free of material issues.